-You can try on different shades of foundations, lipsticks and eye shadows to see which suit you best.
+You can try on different shades of foundations, lipsticks, and eye shadows to see which ones suit you best.
 Indeed, from one photo, you can compose a complete personalized makeup look.

 O.P.I is another beauty brand that has also embarked on the virtual makeup journey.
 The O.P.I. application allows you to scroll through different nail polish shades on a “model hand” that matches the user to help them select their ideal nail color.